lgessl/master-thesis/README.md

 ## The results

-We apply our method to three different data sets and one big data set comprised of these three data sets.
+We apply our methods to three different data sets and a big one comprised of these three.
 We show that we can indeed deliver a model with the desired properties.
 Analysis after freezing the models and unlocking the test data suggest that, for a reliable internal validation and high test performance,